meetmakwana19/my-dsa/L42_OOPS/1_Intro.md

 ### Access Modifiers

-- Access Modifiers tells us what the scope of access of the properties of the class.
+- Access Modifiers tells us what the scope of access of the properties of the class is.
+- It allows us to determine which class members are accessible to other classes and functions and which are not.
 - To access data members/properties of a class, we use `.` operator
 - But accessing the properties using dot operator like the following can give error